neoforged/.github/primers/26.2/index.md

         - The constructor now takes in the `FrameBufferCache`
         - `getFbo` replaced by `FrameBufferCache#getFbo`
     - `GlTimerQuery` replaced by `GlQueryPool`
+    - `GlTransientMemory` - The OpenGL implementation of the `TransientMemory`.
+    - `GlUtil` - A utility for helping with OpenGL call determinations.
     - `Uniform$Utb` now takes in the `GpuFormat` instead of the `TextureFormat`
     - `VertexArrayCache#bindVertexArray` now takes in arrays for the `VertexFormat` bindings and `GpuBufferSlice` buffers along with the last bound `$VertexArray`, returning the newly bound `$VertexArray`
 - `com.mojang.blaze3d.pipeline`